 9. Material, Control, and Accountability

-Example a: The inspectors conducted a performance test of the licensee’s item control program at a Category (CAT) III fuel facility.
+Example 9a: The inspectors conducted a performance test of the licensee’s item control program at a Category (CAT) III fuel facility.
 All selected items, with one exception, were verified by direct observation to be physically present at the storage location indicated by licensee’s records.
 The one exception was a waste item, containing three grams of U-235.
 The licensee traced the item to a waste box manifest and discovered that the item was transferred to the waste box a month prior, without performing the appropriate documentation in the nuclear material accounting database.

 The violation: The licensee failed to perform the appropriate documentation in the nuclear material accounting database to be capable of measuring the unauthorized removal of substantial quantities of material as required, in part, by 10 CFR 74.31(c)(6).